vlzhr/WavesDAO/README.md

 ## Happy Path

-This is the simples algorithm to make decisions in the Waves Association DAO for three user roles: DAO Owner (DO), DAO Member (DM), Working Group Member (WG).
+This is the simplest algorithm to make decisions in the Waves Association DAO for three user roles: DAO Owner (DO), DAO Member (DM), Working Group Member (WG).

 In addition, there are Performers (PE) who apply and complete bounties.